d-smith/sls-middy/readme.md

  ## Tests

  * Integration tests - for these, we invoke our lambda handlers directy with stubbed inputs (event, content, callback), and harvest the results in the callback to assert expected behavior.
+ * Acceptance tests - run the tests against live API GW endpoints

+ Use `npm run integration-tests` to run the integration tests, and `npm run acceptance-tests` to run the acceptance tests.
+Note to run the acceptance tests you need to specify the endpoint root and api keys via the TEST_ROOT and TEST_KEY environment variables.
+The form of test root resembles `https://<apigw-id>.execute-api.us-east-1.amazonaws.com/<stage>`.
+Both TEST_ROOT and TEST_KEY may be obtained via `sls info`.